sdc4nubes/CarND-LaneLines-P1/README.md

 #### Does the pipeline for line identification take road images from a video as input and return an annotated video stream as output?

-My output video is an annotated version of the input video.
+This output video is an annotated version of the input video.

 *Input*